Worldwide Guide to Women in Leadership

 2003-05 Acting Deputy Minister of Defence

-A former political advisor, Assistant Deputy Minister of Canadian Heritage 2000-02, Deputy Secretary of the Privy Council Office for Intergovernmental Policy 2002-03, Associate Deputy Minister of Health 2003-06 and Deputy Head of Service Canada and Associate Deputy Minister of Human Resources and Social Development from 2006.
+A former political advisor, Assistant Deputy Minister of Canadian Heritage 2000-02, Deputy Secretary of the Privy Council Office for Intergovernmental Policy 2002-03, Associate Deputy Minister of Health 2003-06 and Deputy Head of Service Canada and Associate Deputy Minister of Human Resources and Social Development 2006-09.

 2003 Deputy Secretary to the Cabinet Michelle Chartrand